brandonros/nodejs-serverless-example/README.md

 ## Setup (Mac)

 1. `git clone` (or clone with Github Desktop)
 1. Open a command line prompt (Spotlight (Command + Space) -> `Terminal.app`).
-Type the following commands into the terminal one at a time (you and copy and paste).
+Type the following commands into the terminal one at a time (you can copy and paste as well as use the Tab key on your keyboard for auto-completion when typing).
 Press Enter in between each command to run it.
 1. `cd` to where the repo is cloned.
 Example: `cd ~/Documents/GitHub/nodejs-serverless-example`
 1. `npm install`
 1. `export AWS_ACCESS_KEY_ID=your_aws_access_key_id`